angelux/behavioral-lensing/README.md

 ## Core Components

-Behavioral Lensing is built from four composable elements.
-Each one shapes a different layer of how the model **interprets, understands, and reasons through a task**:
+While Behavioral Lensing is a broad framework for interpretive control, its most immediately actionable layer is built from four core components.
+These elements help shape **how** a language model interprets, understands, and reasons through a task:

-- **Interpretive Framing Block (IFB)** – establishes the model’s stance
+- **Interpretive Framing Block (IFB)** – establishes the model’s initial stance.
-- **Symbolic Anchors (SA)** – reinforce key values, tones, or priorities, often embedded within the IFB
+- **Symbolic Anchors (SA)** – reinforce key values, tones, or priorities, often embedded within the IFB.
-- **Task Reflection (TR)** – surfaces the model’s current interpretive state
+- **Task Reflection (TR)** – surfaces the model’s current interpretive state.
-- **Reasoning Path (RP)** – guides the model’s thinking strategy
+- **Reasoning Path (RP)** – guides the model’s thinking strategy during execution.

-These components can be used independently, but they work best when layered—each one reinforcing and grounding the others. **Symbolic Anchors are often embedded within the IFB**, shaping its tone and focus, while **Task Reflection and Reasoning Paths operate further downstream**, influencing how the model processes and executes the task.
+These components are **modular and composable**.
+They can be used independently, but they work best when layered—each one reinforcing and grounding the others.
+Symbolic Anchors often shape the tone and value orientation of the IFB, while Task Reflection and Reasoning Paths operate further downstream, steering processing and output behaviors.

-Used together, they give you leverage over not just what the model outputs, but how it gets there.
+They don't define the whole of Behavioral Lensing—but they provide a concrete entry point.
+Used together, they give you leverage not just over *what* the model says, but *how* it arrives there.

 ### Interpretive Framing Block (IFB)
 An expressive preamble that gives the model an interpretive **stance**—a sense of who it is, what it values, and how it approaches the world.